 In the following article, I outline the 4 keys to guarantee you will continue to build mass and strength while losing fat long after you have received your newbie gains.

 Steer Clear of Body Part Training Splits

-Now, when we first start training we could do almost anything and still see results (I means anything…).
+Now, when we first start training we could do almost anything and still see results (I mean anything…).

-It is important to note that despite appearing in a huge amount of fitness magazines, these type of training splits a far from the most effective way to either promote fat loss or build muscle.
+It is important to note that despite appearing in a huge amount of fitness magazines, this type of training splits far from the most effective way to either promote fat loss or build muscle.

-It is commonly accepted that takes 24-48 hours for a given muscle group to recover from an intense weight session (this can be slightly less or slightly more, dependant upon the individual).
+It is commonly accepted that takes 24-48 hours for a given muscle group to recover from an intense weight session (this can be slightly less or slightly more, depending upon the individual).

 This means that we actually have the capacity to train an individual muscle group 2-3 times in a given week.
 Now, while body part training splits provide a large amount of training volume in a single session, they don’t actually provide a lot of training volume over a training week.